zsipos/zsipos/README.md

 After that unpack the file `./output/rootfs.tar` to the root directory of a SD-card containing a empty ext4 filesystem.
 This is the root filesystem of the fpga system.
 You may want to edit the file `/etc/init.d/S40network` to match your network configuration.
 Start the fpga.
+**The first time you start the system sshd will generate its keys.
+This can take some minutes.**
-You can now open a ssh session to the linux system on the fpga:
+After that yo can open a ssh session to the linux system on the fpga:

 	$ ssh your_ip_address -l root

 The initial password of user `root` is `root`.
-It is a good practive to change this for security reasons.
+It is a good practice to change this for security reasons.